galette/galettedoc/source/installation/galette.rst

 Initialyse
 ==========

-The last step will write the configuration file if needed, and initialyse some values in your fresh databae, as exemple:
+The last step will write the configuration file if needed, and initialyse some values in your fresh database, as exemple:

 * add Galette default preferences
-* add default contributions and statuses types,
+* add default contributions and status types,
 * fields configuration and permissions,
 * texts for administrative emails,
 * members default titles,